 Tight security for PM's rally: CCTV on all routes leading to venue, snipers atop buildings

-Prime Minister Narendra Modi will address a rally on Sunday at the large Ramlila Maidan, a little over a kilometer from Old Delhi's Daryaganj that was hit by violence during a protest against the amended Citizenship Act.
-An elaborate security arrangement has been made for the rally.

-According to a senior police official, 20 companies of outside force will be deployed.
-Each company has 70-80 personnel.
+Security has been tightened and a special traffic arrangement made for Prime Minister Narendra Modi's rally on Sunday at the large Ramlila Maidan, a little over a kilometre from Old Delhi's Daryaganj that was hit by violence during a protest against the new citizenship law.
+A police official said 20 companies of outside force have been deployed, each company comprising 70-80 personnel.
 "Twenty DCP-rank officials will be there.
-As many as 1,000 personnel from local police, anti-drone teams, and NSG commandos will be there.
-The entire area around the venue will be sanitized," the official said.
+As many as 1,000 personnel from local police, anti-drone teams and NSG commandos will be there," the official said.

-Area sanitization means the movement of locals will be restricted, shops will be closed and security personnel will be deployed.
-Traffic police personnel will be deployed along the route to be taken by the prime minister, the official said.
-Sources said senior officials remained in a huddle till early morning on Saturday to discuss the security.
-In the meeting, it was decided that social media should be monitored to stop rumor-mongering, especially in the wake of ongoing protests against the contentious citizenship legislation.

-Delhi Police is in close touch with SPG and Bharatiya Janata Party for security arrangements during the rally.
-The Delhi BJP has also deployed volunteers as part of its security arrangements for the rally.
-In a statement, senior BJP leader Vijay Goel said preparations for the rally, being organized to thank Prime Minister Modi for giving ownership rights to 40 lakh residents of 1,731 unauthorized colonies, are in full swing.

-A total of 11 lakh signatures by residents of unauthorized colonies will be handed over to Modi as a "thankyou gesture", he said.
-Goel, the convenor of arrangements at the venue, said more than two lakh people are expected to attend the rally.
+The traffic police said restrictions will be in place on several routes leading to Ramlila Maidan.
+It said it is ensuring protesters demanding the scrapping of the contentious Citizenship (Amendment) Act do not reach the venue.

+"No commercial vehicle will be allowed from Raj Ghat to Delhi Gate crossing (near Daryaganj).
+There will be traffic restrictions on DDU Marg towards Kamla Market Chowk via Vivekanand Marg," it said in an advisory.
+Traffic will be affected on Barakhamba Road, Tolstoy Road and Ranjit Singh flyover, the advisory said.
+A number of traffic personnel have been deployed along the route the prime minister will take.

 Cutouts of PM Modi, BJP president and Home Minister Amit Shah and working president J P Nadda have been put up around the Ramlila Maidan.

-"This rally will also symbolize that after winning seven Lok Sabha seats in Delhi, the BJP is in full-swing in preparations for the Delhi Legislative Assembly elections as well," Goel said.
-He said LED screens have been installed at several places.
-Outside the premises, people from Uttarakhand, Rajasthan, Jammu and Kashmir, Bihar and Uttar Pradesh will be playing 'dhol'.

-The BJP has majorly focussed on unauthorized colonies for the rally because this will become a big issue in Delhi elections, expected early next year.
-A tableau of the unauthorised colony has been installed too.
+The Delhi Police is in close touch with SPG and Bharatiya Janata Party for security arrangements for the rally.
+The Delhi BJP has also deployed volunteers to assist the visitors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)